-Students planning to transfer to the University of Arizona, Arizona State University, or Northern Arizona University must see an advisor for requirements unique to each school.
+Students planning to transfer to the University of Arizona, Arizona State University, or Northern Arizona University must see an advisor or counselor for requirements unique to each school.

 Verification of transfer courses should be established with the transfer university or college or with a Pima Community College counselor or faculty advisor.
-For additional information on A.A. and A.S. degree transferability to regional universities, please refer to the chart in the front of this section.
-Please note that only 72 credits may transfer to the University of Arizona and only 64 credits may transfer to Arizona State University, and only 70 credits may transfer to Northern Arizona University, without petitioning.
+For additional information on Associate of Arts degree and Associate of Science degree transferability to regional universities, please refer to the chart in the front of this section.

-This program is designed to meet the requirements for the first two years of a bachelor's degree in Computer Science.
-Although it is not intended for direct employment, the associate of science degree provides a sufficient fundamental knowledge of mathematics, general education, and computer science to obtain entry-level positions by some employers.
+This program is designed to meet the requirements for the first two years of a Bachelor's degree in Computer Science.
+Although it is not intended for direct employment, the Associate of Science degree provides a sufficient fundamental knowledge of mathematics, general education, and computer science to obtain entry-level positions by some employers.